Police-Data-Accessibility-Project/data-sources-app/README.md

 * VITE_VUE_API_BASE_URL: The base URL for the API
 * VITE_VUE_APP_BASE_URL: The base URL for the UI
 * JWT_SECRET_KEY: Used to sign and verify JWT tokens
+* FLASK_APP_SECRET_KEY: Used to create signed cookies to prevent CSRF attacks
 * GH_CLIENT_ID: Used to authenticate with GitHub via OAuth
 * GH_CLIENT_SECRET: Used to authenticate with GitHub via OAuth